Monday, 17 August 2020

 ___________________

-The Garrick Club Davenant Bust
+The Garrick Club so called Davenant Bust of Shakespeare.

 __________________

-The British Museum bust of Shakespeare
+The British Museum bust of Shakespeare.

-by Roubiliac.
+by Louis Francois Roubiliac.

 Height: 57.80 centimetres (max.)
 Width: 61 centimetres.

-Bought at the posthumous sale May 1762 by Matthew Matey and given to the Museum.
+Purchased at the posthumous Roubiliac 4 day sale May 1762 by Matthew Matey at the premises in St Martin's Lane and given to the Museum.

-Given that it appears there are no other contemporary examples of the two terracotta busts (in any material) of Shakespeare by Roubiliac - then this is almost certainly one of the three terracotta busts - either lot 73 or lot 83 on the second day 13 May 1762, or lot 86 on the Third day 14 May 1762 at the posthumous Roubiliac Sale held at the Studio in St Martin's Lane by Langfords of the Piazza Covent Garden.
+Given that it appears there are no other contemporary examples of the two terracotta busts (in any material) of Shakespeare by Roubiliac - then this bust is almost certainly one of the three terracotta busts - either lot 73 or lot 83 on the second day 13 May 1762, or lot 86 on the Third day 14 May 1762 at the posthumous Roubiliac Sale held at the Studio in St Martin's Lane by Langfords of the Piazza Covent Garden.

 No comments: